DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Background and Motivation

 \subsection{Embodied AI System}

-Traditional robots typically depend on rule-based algorithms for decision-making and task planning, confining their utility to simple and predetermined scenarios.
-In contrast, the success of Large Language Models (LLMs) has spurred efforts to equip robots with advanced capabilities in reasoning and long-term planning.
-Such success boosts the emergence of applications that use LLMs for robot control, which has demonstrated notable advancements, particularly in enhancing the success rates of robots performing complex tasks in dynamic scenarios~\cite{li2023vision,wake2023gpt,hu2023toward,firoozi2023foundation}.
+For manipulation tasks, traditional robots typically depend on rule-based algorithms for decision-making and task planning, confining their utility to simple and predetermined scenarios.
+In contrast, the success of Large Language Models (LLMs) has spurred efforts to equip robots with advanced reasoning and long-term planning capabilities.
+Such success boosts the emergence of applications that use LLMs for robot control, which has demonstrated notable advancements, particularly in enhancing the success rates of robots performing complex tasks in dynamic scenarios~\cite{livision,wake2023gpt,hu2023toward,firoozi2023foundation}.

 Embodied AI systems represent a category of systems that leverage the reasoning abilities of Large Language Models (LLMs) to guide robots in accomplishing complex real-world tasks, including but not limited to housekeeping and industrial manufacturing, with the goal of reducing human efforts.
 Typically, these systems comprise two integral components: a high-end server equipped with GPUs for LLM inference and a robot body responsible for executing and interacting with the physical environment.